 All three variants are equipped with BMW's eight-speed automatic transmission with wheel-mounted paddle shifters and launch control.

 On the previous X6, the M-Sport performance package brought with it a power bump on both engines.
 For now, that option is not available, but the exterior upgrades and dynamic suspension remain.

 The M Sport Line adds lightweight, double-spoke 19" wheels, an M-branded steering wheel, an aero kit, an anthracite headliner and "Shadowline" exterior trim to replace the bright chrome exterior accents.
 The Dynamic Damper control and rear axle air suspension option includes a three-way adjustable suspension to enhance either dynamic response or driving comfort to the owner's taste.

 Inside, M Sport models get sport seats, an M-branded steering wheel and anthracite leather.

 Buyers who want a less-aggressive exterior treatment can opt for the xLine rather than the M-Sport Line.
 The xLine includes Y-spoked wheels (also 19") and aluminum running boards.

 Equipment and Options

-With demise of the similarly outrageous Acura ZDX, the BMW X6 has no true rivals.
+While the outrageous Acura ZDX has met its end, new entries are appearing from European manufacturers looking to expand this niche.
+Land Rover's Range Rover Evoque and Mercedes-Benz's forthcoming GLE 450 Coupe will give the X6 some competition.
 Those willing to trade the X6's unique looks for a lower purchase price and more interior space should consider the Infiniti QX70, the Audi Q7 and BMW's own X5.